OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	        * Life safety plan
 	        * Emergency and exit sign layouts
-	        * Site plan w/ topography, if elevations were supplied by surveyor
+	        * Site plan w/ topography, if elevations were supplied by surveyor *This assumes the city does not need an official survey for the small amount of worked planned outside-->
 	        * Site Plan, if necessary
-			       * Will use supplied 3rd party survey
+		        * Will be based on the supplied 3rd party survey
-			       *This assumes the city does not need an official survey for the small amount of worked planned outside-->
 	        * Demolition plans
 	        * Floor plans
 	        * Roof Plan, if necessary